T-riple-C/code-SNA/README.md

-# code-SNA
+# DP
-defect prediction with code-noSize/SNA metrics
+DP with code/SNA